The exhibitions you must see in 2019

 Artist and activist Keith Haring's graffiti- and pop art-inspired work (pictured above), which was a major part of the New York art scene in the 1980s and helped to define an era, is celebrated at Tate Liverpool from June.

-Wherever you are in February, you won’t be many miles from the work of one of the greatest minds in history.
-To mark the 500th anniversary of the death of Leonardo da Vinci (above), 12 exhibitions are taking place simultaneously across the UK.
+Wherever you are in the UK, you won’t be many miles from the work of one of the greatest minds in history.
+To mark the 500th anniversary of the death of Leonardo da Vinci (above), 12 exhibitions of his drawings are taking place simultaneously across the UK.

-Keeping with the Renaissance, in March the Royal Academy presents The Renaissance Nude (offering another special 50% off entry for visitors with a National Art Pass).
+In March the Royal Academy presents The Renaissance Nude (offering a special 50% off entry for visitors with a National Art Pass).
 The exhibition examines the genre at a pivotal moment in its history through the work of Titian, Michelangelo, Raphael and many more.

 Film and technology

 Meet your robotic siblings in an interactive exhibition tracing our 500-year obsession with making machines human.
-Originally created by the Science Museum, Robots reboots at the National Museum of Scotland in February.
+Originally created by the Science Museum, the Robots exhibition reboots at the National Museum of Scotland.

 Exciting news for Stanley Kubrick fans – from April, the Design Museum presents a major exhibition about the iconic filmmaker (A Clockwork Orange pictured above), looking in particular at his unique relationship with Britain.